 The Yoga Nomads agree with Alana, and they think Chiang Mai and Pai are the two places to visit for yogis.
 “These two northern cities are conducive to the yogic lifestyle with a variety of places to find healthy food and plenty of spots to practice yoga.
-If beaches are more your thing, Koh Lanta hasn’t been overrun by tourism quite as much as the other islands yet still has stunning views and wildlife” they say.
+If beaches are more your thing, Koh Lanta hasn’t been overrun by tourism quite as much as the other islands yet still have stunning views and wildlife” they say.

 The Best Place to Meditate or Do Yoga in Thailand

 There are so many beautiful places throughout the country and such an emphasis in living here and now, that it’s hard not to feel inspired to practice yoga anywhere in Thailand.
 However, our insiders have shared their favorite places to relax, find peace and be mindful: